 (a) An unincorporated association may file with the Secretary of State, on a form prescribed by the Secretary of State, a statement containing either of the following:

-(1) A statement designating the location and complete address of the unincorporated association’s principal office in this state.
+(1) A statement designating the location and complete address of the unincorporated association’s principal office in California.
 Only one place may be designated.

 (b) If a natural person is designated as agent for service of process, the statement shall include the person’s complete business or residence address.
 If a corporate agent is designated, no address for it shall be included.